Professors: David Covo and Robert Mellin

 A wide range of hotels, motels and inns are available and students are expected to arrange their own accommodation.
-The Google.ca search engine will provide you with a full list of inns, hotels, motels, B & B’s, chalet rentals and campgrounds.
+Google will provide you with a full list of inns, hotels, motels, B & B, chalet rentals and campgrounds.

-A printed information package from the Saint John, New Brunswick tourist website will be available, for viewing only, on the front counter, Room 201.
+A printed information package from the Gloucester, Massachusetts tourist website will be available, for viewing only, on the front counter, Room 201.

-PLEASE NOTE: SAINT JOHN, NEW BRUNSWICK, IS A VERY POPULAR HOLIDAY DESTINATION, SO PLEASE RESERVE EARLY!
+PLEASE NOTE: GLOUCESTER, MASSACHUSETTS IS A VERY POPULAR HOLIDAY DESTINATION.
+PLEASE RESERVE EARLY!

 Please remember to bring with you the Quebec Medicare Card, and proof of any other supplementary health insurance you have.
-You must complete the McGill University Travel Registry which will require health insurance information, etc.
+You will need to complete the McGill University Travel Registry which will require health insurance information, etc.

-Watercolours, watercolour paper, brushes, pencils, pen and ink, conte crayon, sketchbooks (including the standard 13 x 21cm Moleskine with heavy-weight paper) and drawing paper of varying size and type.
+Watercolours, watercolour paper, brushes, pencils, pen and ink, conte crayon, sketch books and drawing paper of varying sizes and types.
 Sketch pads, sheet material and watercolour blocks should range from 9" x 12" to 18" x 24".

-If you need to buy a set of watercolours, you could consider a set with "cakes," or you could purchase separate tubes of pigment.
+If you haven’t yet covered watercolour in Freehand Drawing, and need to buy a set of watercolours, you could consider a set with "cakes," or you could purchase separate tubes of pigment.
 If you decide to buy the separate tubes, you will need to develop a versatile palette.
-Below is one suggestion for a 12-colour palette – please note that the palette does NOT include black or white, which are unnecessary and even undesirable.
+Below is one suggestion for a 12-colour palette - please note that the palette does NOT include black or white, which are unnecessary and even undesirable.